-Benefit Description You pay Inpatient hospital Room and board, such as After satisfying the annual deductible, 20% coinsurance of our Ward, semiprivate, or intensive care accommodations Plan allowance General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: After satisfying the annual deductible, 20% coinsurance of our Operating, recovery, maternity, and other treatment rooms Plan allowance Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood plasma, if not donated or replaced Presurgical testing Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home
+Benefit Description You pay Inpatient hospital Room and board, such as • Ward, semiprivate, or intensive care accommodations • General nursing care After satisfying the annual deductible, 30% coinsurance of our Plan allowance Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: After satisfying the annual deductible, 30% Operating, recovery, maternity, and other treatment rooms coinsurance of our Plan allowance Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood plasma, if not donated or replaced Presurgical testing Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home Hospitalization and anesthesia for dental procedures as determined medically necessary by a Plan physician for members under age five, severely disabled or with a medical condition requiring hospitalization for dental procedures.
+Not covered: All charges